Home

 Art by Julie Martin

-Food poem number two is also about breakfast and also from A Little Bit of Nonsense.
+The second poem is also about breakfast and also from A Little Bit of Nonsense.
 It's called "Moon Eggs," a name my mother coined, as none of us would eat our eggs "sunny-side up."

 Moon eggs, moon eggs,